featurehub-io/featurehub/sdks/typescript/featurehub-eventsource-sdk/README.md

 ## Quick start

 ### Connecting to FeatureHub
-There are 4 steps to connecting:
+There are 3 steps to connecting:
 1) Copy FeatureHub API Key from the FeatureHub Admin Console
-2) Use the API Key to make a client
+2) Create FeatureHub config
 3) Check FeatureHub Repository readyness and request feature state

 #### 1. Copy SDK API Key from the FeatureHub Admin Console
-Find and copy your SDK API Key from the FeatureHub Admin Console on the Service Accounts Keys page - you will use this in your code to configure feature updates for your environments.
+Find and copy your SDK API Key from the FeatureHub Admin Console on the API Keys page - you will use this in your code to configure feature updates for your environments.
 It should look similar to this: ```default/71ed3c04-122b-4312-9ea8-06b2b8d6ceac/fsTmCrcZZoGyl56kPHxfKAkbHrJ7xZMKO3dlBiab5IqUXjgKvqpjxYdI8zdXiJqYCpv92Jrki0jY5taE```.
 There are two options - a Server Evaluated API Key and a Client Evaluated API Key.
 More on this https://docs.featurehub.io/#_client_and_server_api_keys[here]